streamanalyze/sa.documentation/source/amosql.html.md

 2.9 Accessing data in files
 ---------------------------

-The file system where an Amos II server is running can be accessed with a number of system functions:\
+The file system where an sa.amos server is running can be accessed with a number of system functions:\
 \
  The function *pwd()* returns the path to the current working directory